karlo-babic/paradigms/README.md

     - Oz is a multiparadigm programming language (supports many different paradigms).

 Overview of the course: [Contents](Contents.md)
 Start with the instructions for Oz installation: [Software](Software.md)
+After the software setup, continue with [1.
+Introduction to Programming Concepts](1-Introduction-to-Programming-Concepts.md)

 ## Literature
 - [**Concepts, Techniques, and Models of Computer Programming (2004)**](https://www.goodreads.com/book/show/772585.Concepts_Techniques_and_Models_of_Computer_Programming)